 Your workforce needs to have the right balance of skilled individuals with diversity.
 A diverse workforce helps in opening up your networking capabilities, drive innovation and attract more proven talents.

-Experience matters when you are on the verge of selecting candidates for your vacant positions.
-But at the same time do keep in mind that being dynamic and having creative capabilities are important aspects as well.
+Experience matters when you are selecting candidates for your vacant positions.
+But at the same time, do keep in mind that being dynamic and having creative capabilities are essential aspects.

-Bringing in individuals with expertise who can help drive your work to success while you are still assessing your organisation’s talent.
+Bringing in individuals with particular expertise can help drive your work towards success.

 4. Developing the candidates:

-This is a make or breaks step involved in developing a talent management program.
-During this stage, the employees are prepared according to the organisation's profile and goals.
+Developing a candidate based on their skills is a make or break step in a talent management program.
+During this stage, the employees are prepared according to the organization's profile and goals.